phanturne/rag-project/python_backend/experiment/parsed_data.md

 Once you arrive back at the main screen, review the changes you have made and ensure you have added/removed/modified the appropriate concentration (specialization) for all current and future terms.

-# Please note that if you are receiving GI Bill benefits

-The Department of Veteran Affairs (DVA) regulates that only degree-applicable courses for your major are allowed to be certified for tuition and fee funding.
+Please note that if you are receiving GI Bill benefits, the Department of Veteran Affairs (DVA) regulates that only degree-applicable courses for your major are allowed to be certified for tuition and fee funding.
 This particular student population is permitted no more than two semesters to declare a specialization.
 By declaring your specialization, this will allow Georgia Tech’s Veteran’s Services office to certify your courses each semester.
 Please contact the Veteran's Services office directly with any questions you may have regarding this requirement.
 Their contact information can be found on their website.

-# Can I declare more than one specialization?
+Can I declare more than one specialization?
 No – students may declare only one specialization.
 However, you may take courses beyond your specialization as “free” electives.

-# Can I use extra specialization core courses as specialization electives (and vice versa)?
+Can I use extra specialization core courses as specialization electives (and vice versa)?
 For the most part, if students take extra specialization core courses and/or extra specialization elective courses beyond what is required in their specialization, the extra course(s) can be used only towards the "free" electives.
 In other words, specialization core courses cannot be used towards the specialization elective requirements and vice versa (specialization elective courses cannot be used towards the specialization core requirements).

 The only exception is for students pursuing the Computing Systems specialization.
 Please visit the specialization’s webpage for more information regarding what can be accepted.

-# Am I allowed to make substitutions within the OMSCS degree requirements?
+Am I allowed to make substitutions within the OMSCS degree requirements?
 The official College policy is that substitutions for specialization coursework are made only when necessary when specialization courses are not available.
 Since all five of the specializations offered through the OMSCS program can be completed without substitutions, no substitutions will be approved.

-# Am I allowed to audit a course or take it on the pass/fail grading basis?
+Am I allowed to audit a course or take it on the pass/fail grading basis?
 Students are permitted to earn only a letter grade in all OMSCS courses.
 Students may not audit an OMSCS course or take it on the pass/fail grading basis.

 The only exception is the CS 8001 one-hour seminars.
 As a reminder, these seminars are graded on the pass/fail grading basis and will NOT count toward your graduation requirements.

-# How long do I have to complete the program and earn my degree?
+How long do I have to complete the program and earn my degree?
 Students must complete the OMSCS degree in six years as per the Institute’s policy.

-# What happens if I need more than six years to complete the program?
+What happens if I need more than six years to complete the program?
 Any coursework that is older than six years needs to be approved by the Graduate Curriculum Committee (GCC) and the Institute Graduate Curriculum Committee (IGCC) in order to be applied to your degree.
 If you will be exceeding the six-year time frame, please be sure to contact oms-advising@cc.gatech.edu the semester before

 Click here to return to Table of Contents